rickgladwin/thrive_challenge/README.md

 Coding challenge solution for Thrive

 ## Description
+This system:
-This system reads data from a `companies.json` file and a `users.json` file, creates an `output.txt` file indicating old and new token balance and email activity for each user in each company.
+* reads data from a `companies.json` file and a `users.json` file
+* creates an `output.txt` file indicating old and new token balance and email activity for each user in each company.

 ## Requirements